monkvision/monkjs/website/docs/intro.md

 The React Native component library allows you to build a set of views or modules brick by brick.

-> For example, the `CameraView` is composed of the `Camera` and `Gallery` component at the same time, `Camera` accepting as parameters your own capture buttons.

 This library is useful if you want to use lower level features or customize your components as you wish, unlike the `react-native-views` library which embeds much more than micro-components.

 ## 🚀 Views